-A white marble kitchen island slab brings classic stone surfaces into the heart of the home.
-Available in polished finish, white marble features bold gold and gray veining across a luminous white field, a pattern characteristic of premium Calacatta and Statuario varieties.
+A white marble slab used as a kitchen island brings classic stone surfaces into the heart of the home.
+Available in polished, honed, leathered and specialty finishes, white marble features bold gold and gray veining across a luminous white field, a pattern characteristic of premium Calacatta and Statuario varieties.
 Suitable for kitchens, bathrooms, and living room accent walls, these natural stone slabs transform an island into a striking focal point while delivering functional workspace with proper care and sealing.

 Calacatta and Statuario: White Marble Slab Characteristics Worth Knowing